 Crown Memorial State Beach

 Crown Beach is the most popular Alameda spot for beachgoers as it is well known and user-friendly.
-It’s the spot you go knowing there will be automatic buddies for your kids to party with, as there are families enjoying themselves with kids every way you turn.
 There are lots of well-kept bathrooms, and outdoor shower stations to rinse off.

 Crab Cove Beach